Asimawad/ITS-bench/README.md

 add yourself to the group
 sudo usermod -aG docker $USER

-# MLE-bench

-Code for the paper ["MLE-Bench: Evaluating Machine Learning Agents on Machine Learning Engineering"](https://arxiv.org/abs/2410.07095).
-We have released the code used to construct the dataset, the evaluation logic, as well as the agents we evaluated for this benchmark.

 ## Benchmarking

 This section describes a canonical setup for comparing scores on MLE-bench.
 We recommend the following: